francxx96/declare4py/README.md

+# Disclaimer

+This versione is no longer supported and updated, please check the new Declare4Py versione [here](https://github.com/ivanDonadello/Declare4Py).

 # Declare4Py

 Declare4Py is a novel and easy-to-use Python package that covers the main tasks of process mining based on the